Financial Literacy Tour

 - Presentations at over 20 Jr. High Schools in USD259 in Wichita, KS.

-- Financial lIteracy shows at 30 High Schools in KS, CO, and WY; sponsors have included Credit Union of America and US Bank.
+- Financial lIteracy shows at 200 High Schools around the US; sponsors have included Raymond James and the Credit Union of America.

 “You guys are so talented!
 The music was so fresh and alive, I couldn’t get enough of it.
 I’m amazed by what y’all are doing, teaching the youth about finances is fantastic.
 I’m honestly so impressed and over all awestruck by you.
 Love y’all, rock on!” – 8th grader, Austin, TX